-My first co-edited book 'Toxic Truths: Environmental Justice and Citizen Science in a Post Truth Age' will be published in 2019 with Manchester University Press.
+My first co-edited book 'Toxic Truths: Environmental Justice and Citizen Science in a Post Truth Age' was published in 2020 with Prof. Alice Mah (Manchester University Press):

 Current PhD students: